ajmccall/bellend/README.md

-bellend
+Bellend
 =======

-An idea floated by my good friend DavidC
+An idea floated by our good friend David C.